TDarkShadow/iheartnewvegas/README.md

 Monitor | Samsung 24" 1080p @ 60Hz

 ## Frequently asked questions

+### What are the key differences between this guide and Viva New Vegas?

+Scope and hand-holdiness.
+My guide is much bigger.
+It also demands more from its users.
+My guide lacks no major instructions, however, it is the user that needs to follow them to the letter.
+If you decide to skip them, it's on you.
+Expect no support from me.

 ### Is this guide compatible with A World of Pain/Strip Open/Freeside Open?